Lowcountry Eye Specialists

 If you’re at risk of macular degeneration, which can rob you of your vision, turn to Lowcountry Eye Specialists in Ladson, South Carolina.
-Board-certified ophthalmologists Jay Thompson, MD, Phelan Piehota, DO, and their exceptional team diagnose and treat macular degeneration to reduce your risk of serious complications.
+Our board-certified ophthalmologists and their exceptional team diagnose and treat macular degeneration to reduce your risk of serious complications.
 Call the office to book an appointment or schedule one online today.

 Macular degeneration occurs when part of the retina in your eye, called the macula, starts to deteriorate.
 This eye disease is common in people over 50.
 Because your retina helps you see fine details, macular degeneration can cause blurry or reduced central vision.

 Routine eye exams help your eye doctor detect macular degeneration and treat it before it becomes serious.

 You might not experience any symptoms in the early stages of macular degeneration.
 Common signs and symptoms that can occur over time include:

 - Reduced central vision

 - A need for brighter lights while reading

 - Problems recognizing faces

 - Colors fading